Kate Middleton Hair Color: How to Get Honey Bronde Look

 5. The Cooling Phase: Do not take the rollers out until they are completely cold to the touch [06:10].
 This “sets” the shape.

-6. The Finish: * Run a tiny bit of Macadamia or Argan oil through the ends to relax the curl and add “royal” shine [08:15].
+6. The Finish: * Run a tiny bit of Macadamia or Argan oil through the ends.
+This will help relax the curl.
+It also adds “royal” shine [08:15].

 • Mist with L’Oreal Elnett Hairspray to hold the shape without making it stiff or “crunchy” [08:40].